9VDC Power Supply using Zener and Transistor

 The main components of this circuit are a zener diode, which is used as a voltage reference and a bipolar transistor to amplify the current that is delivered to the load.
 The transformer and rectifier diodes allow an unregulated voltage to be obtained at the electrolytic capacitor terminals of approximately 16.5 volts.

-With a 10 volt zener diode connected to the base of the transistor, an output voltage is obtained at the emitter of the transistor: Vout = Vz – Vbe = 10V – 0.6V = 9.4 VDC.
+With a 10 volt zener diode (Z) connected to the base of the transistor, an output voltage of 9.4 / 9.3 volts is obtained at the emitter of the transistor: Vout = Vz – Vbe = 10V – 0.6V = 9.4 VDC, where Vbe is the base – emiter voltaje of the bipolar transistor.
+(0.6 to 0.7 volts)

-Also included is an LED that indicates when the power is on.
-Although the transistor used allows a maximum current of 1 ampere, it is recommended that the current is not greater than 500 mA.
+A LED (D3) is included as indication that the power is ON.
+Although the transistor used on this circuit allows a maximum current of 1 ampere, it is recommended that the current is not greater than 500 mA.

 List of the 9VDC Power Supply components